SSAB restarts construction, points to dust and viruses

 Photo: Pär Bäckström/TT

-According to SSAB, the controls have not found any levels above the applicable limit values in air, gases or soil beyond what was previously known.
+According to SSAB, however, the controls have not found any levels above applicable limit values in air, gases or soil beyond what was previously known.
 Instead, they point to a combination of different causes.

 It has previously been reported that around 25 workers have fallen ill with various symptoms in connection with earthworks at the site.
 These have mainly involved people driving vehicles, but office workers have also been affected.